 What happens if there is equity in your Property?

 If there is equity in your property the Official Receiver must act to release this for the benefit of your creditors.
 The type of action they will take will depend on the value of the equity.

-If the level of equity is minimal (as a rule of thumb up to £10,000) the OR will not normally take any action for three years.
-After this time if it has not changed they will normally issue a charge against your property for the same amount.
+Given the amount is minimal (as a rule of thumb up to £10,000) the OR will not normally take any action for three years.
+After this time if it has not changed they will normally issue a charge against your property for the same sum.
 The Beneficial Interest is then returned to you.
 Any future increases are yours to keep.

 Where the equity in your property is more significant the OR will have to act.
 Normally they will pass the management of your case to a Trustee.
 The Trustee will first invite you to pay them the equivalent of your share either by remortgaging or borrowing from elsewhere.
 If you are unable to do this they may then start proceedings to force you to sell.